Yuan-Meng/personal_website/content/posts/perceptron.md

     return n_correct / len(images)
 ```

-Since the Perceptron algorithm is quite simple, training is lightening fast --- we can train for 500 epochs in a matter of minutes.
+Since the Perceptron algorithm is quite simple, training is lightning fast --- we can train for 500 epochs in a matter of minutes.
 Training GPT may take months.

 ```python3
 # train on 25 examples for given number of epochs